whitechno/subutai/README.md

 Reading resources
 -----------------

-See stackoverflow's [How to read files from resources folder in Scala?]( https://stackoverflow.com/questions/27360977/how-to-read-files-from-resources-folder-in-scala )
+See stackoverflow's [How to read files from the resources folder in Scala?]( https://stackoverflow.com/questions/27360977/how-to-read-files-from-resources-folder-in-scala )